MicrosoftDocs/power-platform/power-virtual-agents/advanced-use-pva-as-a-skill.md

 1. Locate the respective property of the topic you're looking for.

-1. The topic property will contain the nested property **name**.
+1. The topic property will contain the property **name**.
 When the PVA skill receives an event with this name, it triggers the topic.

    In the following example, the event activity name is `dispatchTo_new_topic_87609dabd86049f7bc6507c6f7263aba_33d`.